zeevy/grblcontroller/README.md

 - For more information on changing baud rate, pass code of HC-05 Bluetooth module you may visit this link http://www.buildlog.net/blog/2017/10/using-the-hc-05-bluetooth-module/.

 [<img src="https://play.google.com/intl/en_us/badges/images/generic/en-play-badge.png" alt="Get it on Google Play" height="90"/>](https://play.google.com/store/apps/details?id=in.co.gorest.grblcontroller "Download from play store").

+#### Known Bugs:
+- Some times jog stop button will not work effectively, need to press the jog stop button two times.

 #### Special thanks to